jaiswalshweta021/cake-cutting/README.md

 # cake-cutting
-to find if it is possible to cut the cake into "N" equal pieces using python
+To find if it is possible to cut the cake into "N" equal pieces , "N" Pieces of any size , "N" Pieces such that no two of them are equal - using Python